 Many medical professionals also believe that certain instances of eczema are genetic and passed down from parent to child.
 Whether genetic or environmental, eczema is frequently misdiagnosed.
 Doctors are frequently at a loss when treating chronic skin conditions.

 A diagnosis of eczema can be hard to come by because other skin conditions are frequently mistaken for a true case of eczema.
-It can be very confusing to sort out he information that’s available online – because the terms: Dermatitis, allergic rash, atopic dermatitis and eczema can all refer to similar symptoms.
+It can be very confusing to sort out the information that’s available online because the terms—dermatitis, allergic rash, atopic dermatitis, and eczema—can all refer to similar symptoms.
 Not all cases of dermatitis are eczema, but all cases of eczema can fall under the category of dermatitis.